 For additional information and resources related to New York gun control laws, see the links below:

 It's worth noting that New York City has its own separate gun laws and that not all gun permits are automatically valid statewide.
 Indeed, with such a complex set of laws on the books, most everyone will need the help of a professional when dealing with gun laws.
-If you have questions or have been charged under one of New York's many gun control laws, there are experienced criminal defense attorneys in your area who can provide you with a free initial case evaluation today.
+If you have questions or have been charged under one of New York's many gun control laws, there are experienced criminal defense attorneys in your area who can give you peace of mind.

 Contact a qualified attorney.